Catalyst Advertising

 Google Video Targeting:

 We ran in-stream video ads via AdWords on both the Google Display Network and YouTube.
-Targeting for in-stream ads was achieved by included the topics of Charity and Philanthropy and using a supplied custom email list audience.
+Targeting for in-stream ads was achieved by including the topics of Charity and Philanthropy and using a supplied custom email list audience.

 Display Ad Targeting: